gekhome/neural-nets/README.md

 <img src="nn-image.jpg" width=300 />

-This is a series of tutorials on the basic types of neural networks, like FFNN, CNN, and RNN, also covering the required Linear Algebra, and Matrix Calculus prerequisites to understand the internal workings of forward and backward passes.
+This is a series of tutorials on the basic types of neural networks, like FNN, CNN, and RNN, also covering the required Linear Algebra, and Matrix Calculus prerequisites to understand the internal workings of forward and backward passes.
 <b>No PyTorch or TensorFlow is used</b> - code is built from first principles, as it is the only
 way to gain a deep understanding of Deep Learning.